jjmontesl/cubetl/README.md

 CubETL
 ======

-CubETL is a *lightweight* tool for data ETL (Extract, Transform and Load).
+CubETL is a framework and tools for data ETL (Extract, Transform and Load), based in Python.

 Features: